RCdiy/OpenTXLua/TELEMETRY/mAhRmn/ReadMe.md

 ## .Otx Files
 * Click on the file
   * On the next page click on Download

-Do not right click on an .otx file to download it.

 # Configuration
 * If you have not used a Telemetry script before please read this post